Emergency Intercom Repairs Melbourne

 No Audio or One-Way Audio

 Can hear them but they can’t hear you — or total silence on both ends.
 We trace microphone failures, speaker faults, and amplifier board issues across all intercom brands.
-Most audio faults are resolved on the first visit.
+Audio faults are checked through the microphone, speaker, wiring and amplifier circuit before repair options are confirmed.

 Door Not Unlocking / Electric Strike Failure